sandialabs/slycat/README.md

 1. Pull the Slycat image with the following command:
 `docker pull slycat/slycat-developer`
 2. Get Slycat running on localhost:
-`docker run -p 2222:22 -p 80:80 -p 443:443 -d --name slycat slycat/slycat-developer`
+`docker run -p 80:80 -p 443:443 -d --name slycat slycat/slycat-developer`
 3. Visit your local instance of Slycat at <https://localhost>
 You can log in with any username as long as the password is the same as the username.
 For example:
 Username: slycat
 Password: slycat
 Also, your browser will probably notify you of a privacy issue because we provide a self-signed certificate.
 You can proceed anyway.
-4. You can ssh to your local slycat container:
+4. You can get into your local slycat container:
-`ssh slycat@localhost -p 2222`
-The password is `slycat`
+`docker exec -u slycat -it slycat bash`
 5. Once inside your container, you can update the Slycat source code like so:
     a. `cd ~/src/slycat`
     b. `git pull`